Kratom Guides

 (LEGAL)

-Kratom is legal everywhere in the state of California except for the city of San Diego.
-The city banned the sale, use, and possession of the herb in 2016.
+Kratom is legal everywhere in the state of California except for the cities of San Diego and Oceanside.
+Both cities banned the sale, use, and possession of the herb in 2016.
 They reasoned that they did not believe there was enough evidence to prove that it was safe.

 City officials decided to classify it with synthetic drugs such as bath salts, spices, etc. This is the usual classification that states or cities will go with when banning kratom.

-In the city of San Diego, kratom is treated like any other schedule 1 drug.
-Possession will land you a misdemeanor, and possession with intent to sell would be a felony.
+San Diego’s municipal code states kratom is a Schedule 1 drug.
+Possession will land you a misdemeanor, and possession with intent to sell is a felony.

 Colorado